-- 1. From the Current Profile drop-down list, select 1, 2, or 3.
-The default is 1. - Each of the three Current Profiles has its own settings.
-The available parameters depend on the selected resolution.
-Each profile supports up to three concurrent streams (Stream1, Stream2, and Stream3), which can be configured separately to send two streams simultaneously with optimized quality and bandwidth. - 2.
-From the Corridor drop-down list, select ON if you want to use this viewing mode.
-The image rotates 90° counter-clockwise (to the left) and is displayed in 4:3 aspect ratio.
+1. From the Current Profile drop-down list, select 1, 2, or 3.
+The default is 1.

+Each of the three Current Profiles has its own settings, which can include Resolution; Compression and associated settings; DSCP; Frame Rate; Rate Control; and Maximum Bit Rate.
+Each profile supports up to three concurrent streams (Stream1, Stream2, and Stream3), which can be configured separately to send two streams simultaneously with optimized quality and bandwidth.

+2. From the Corridor drop-down list, select ON if you want to use this viewing mode.
+The image rotates 90° counter-clockwise (to the left) and is displayed in 16:9 aspect ratio.
 This mode is recommended when monitoring a long, narrow area, such as an aisle, hallway or corridor.
-This mode is referred to in Latitude as "90 and 270 degrees" mode when configuring the Rotate Image setting for the camera.
+This mode is referred to in Latitude as "90 and 270 degrees" mode.